Monday's Scottish gossip

 Oh Hyeon-gyu is set to see a dream move to Celtic blocked by Suwan, with the K-League club unwilling to agree a January move for their 21-year-old striker.
 (Daily Record)

-Celtic boss Ange Postecoglou has urged the Scottish FA to make sure VAR doesn't wreck the Old Firm game.
+Celtic boss Ange Postecoglou has urged the Scottish FA to make sure VAR does not wreck the first Old Firm game of the new year.
 (Herald)

 Postecoglou has rubbished the notion Japan striker Kyogo Furuhashi has not been at his best this season.
 (Herald)